 Andrew Hill is a fine artist specialising in ceramic sculptural human forms, focussing on emotional responses and interactions which encourages the observer to imagine past, present and future conversations between the figures and imagined others.
 The meanings behind the sculptures can be perceived to have both dark and light connotations, often containing fun, love, anxiety, sexual tension, anger, but always drama within their sensitive expressions, form and posture.

-From a very young age, Andrew studied ceramics at the University for the Creative Arts, Farnham, Surrey, UK.
+From a very young age, Hill studied ceramics at the University for the Creative Arts, Farnham, Surrey, UK.
 In the 1990’s he worked at Wrecclesham Pottery, Farnham, under the guidance of Phillip Harris, last of the Harris family to own the pottery before it became a museum.
-He undertook more formal art education in 2002, with a first class Diploma in Fine Art and a Three Dimensional Design BA Honours degree from Manchester Metropolitan University UK, followed by a teaching qualification from Sheffield Hallam University UK.
-Following this Andrew opened his first studio in Holmfirth West Yorkshire, producing high fired paper porcelain sculptural forms.
-After a successful period of selling these forms throughout the UK he made a transition to working in the exciting medium of Raku.
-Along with his family, Andrew has now relocated to New Zealand, setting up a new custom built studio in Te Anau.
+Hill undertook more formal art education in 2002, with a first class Diploma in Fine Art and a Three Dimensional Design BA Honours degree from Manchester Metropolitan University UK, followed by a teaching qualification from Sheffield Hallam University UK.
+After which he opened his first studio in Holmfirth West Yorkshire, producing high fired paper porcelain sculptural forms.
+After a successful period of selling these forms throughout the UK and teaching art, sculpture and ceramics and the prestigious Lady Manors School, Hill made a transition to working in the exciting medium of Raku.
+Along with his family he has now relocated to New Zealand, setting up a new custom built studio in Te Anau.